tldr-pages/tldr/pages/common/cloudflared.md

 `cloudflared tunnel login`

-- Establish a tunnel between the local server to a host in Cloudflare:
+- Establish a tunnel to a host in Cloudflare from the local server, without verifying the local server's certificate :

 `cloudflared tunnel --hostname {{hostname}} localhost:{{port_number}} --no-tls-verify`